AKC1 – Hazard Warning Lights May Not Activate – 2020 Porsche 911 Carrera

 Summary

-Porsche Cars North America, Inc. (Porsche) is recalling certain 2020 911 Carrera S Coupe, Cabrio, Coupe, 4 Coupe, 4S Coupe, 4 Cabrio, 4S Cabrio, and S Cabrio vehicles.
+PorscheeBay Cars North America, Inc. (PorscheeBay) is recalling certain 2020 911 Carrera S Coupe, Cabrio, Coupe, 4 Coupe, 4S Coupe, 4 Cabrio, 4S Cabrio, and S Cabrio vehicles.
 Due to a software error, the hazard warning lights may not function may when activated by an operator.
 As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard (FMVSS) number 108, “Lamps, Reflective Devices, and Associated Equipment.”

 Remedy